shenek/wait-for-them/README.md

 # Wait-For-Them
-Waits until all combination of hosts and ports are opened.
+Waits until all provided host and port pairs are opened.
+It is written using async rust.

 ## Installation